 Meanwhile, several states have dropped Medicaid coverage for GLP-1 obesity drugs since late 2025: California, Pennsylvania, New Hampshire, South Carolina.
 Only 13 states still cover them.
 The IRA’s Round 2 negotiations, effective January 2027, set Ozempic at $274/month (71% below list) and Wegovy at $385/month.
 With 2.3 million Medicare semaglutide users, that is a massive revenue compression event arriving in twelve months.

-CagriSema: a pipeline crisis
+CagriSema: a pipeline event

 Eli Lilly is pulling ahead